maziac/fastestjoystick/Readme.md

 The total delay here is 0.2ms to 1.2ms.

-There are problems with this approach:
-- The value is helpful only for 1ms poll time.
-If e.g. 8ms are used it would have to be changed to 7.8ms (instead of 0.8ms). -> I don't care: the UsbJoystick is anyway optimized for 1ms poll time.
-If another poll time is used by the host this is indicated (see [Host's Poll Time](#host-s-poll-time)).
+This approach has one main problem:
-- If the algorithm to read the button and axis values would take longer than the remaining 0.2ms we would miss the USB poll interval and the resulting lag would be even longer.
+If the algorithm to read the buttons and axes values would take longer than the remaining 0.2ms we would miss the USB poll interval and the resulting lag would be even longer.
 Therefore there is a check done in SW that the execution of reading buttons and axis values is short enough.
-If not: the main LED will start to blink fast.
+If this happens: the main LED and the button LEDs will start to blink fast.

+In fact the tested time is even less than 0.2ms.
+I use 0.1ms.
+I.e. the algorithm starts 0.8ms after the last poll and has to finish 0.1ms before the next poll.
+So we can cope also with a little jitter in the USB polling.